PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 existing quantized-Softmax safety gate already rejects this post-Quantize topology, so no duplicate legacy rewrite remains reachable.

+The exact pseudo-LeakyRelu family reuses the float resolver/apply pair for `ReLU(x) - alpha * ReLU(-x)` with a direct companion.
+It preserves Sub operand order, requires singleton alpha, rewires both source arms to NHWC, and remaps all five internal/output tensors.
+Wider unary/Pad/other mixed companions remain in legacy.
+Public or fan-out internal boundaries reject before mutation.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the twenty indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.
+The legacy matcher now skips the twenty-one indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.

 Changed files for this checkpoint: